wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 2. Click **Publish** to publish to Azure Web Apps.

-When you're done, you have two Azure Active Directory applications configured in the Azure Management Portal: one for your debug environment in Visual Studio, and one for the published web app in Azure.
+When you're done, you have two Azure Active Directory applications configured in the Azure Classic Management Portal: one for your debug environment in Visual Studio, and one for the published web app in Azure.
 During debugging, the app settings in Web.config are used to make your **Debug** configuration work with Azure Active Directory, and when it's published (by default, the **Release** configuration is published), a transformed Web.config is uploaded that incorporates the app setting changes in Web.Release.config.

 If you want to attach the published web app to the debugger (you must upload debug symbols of your code in the published web app), you can create a clone of the Debug configuration for Azure debugging, but with its own custom Web.config transform (e.g. Web.AzureDebug.config) that uses the Azure Active Directory settings from Web.Release.config.
 This allows you to maintain a static configuration across the different environments.

+
 <a name="bkmk_crud"></a>
 ## Add line-of-business functionality to the sample application
+
+
+##<a name="bkmk_crud"></a> Add line-of-business functionality to the sample application
+

 In this part of the tutorial, you will learn how to build out the desired line-of-business functionality based on the sample application.
 You will create a simple CRUD work items tracker, similar to the TaskTracker controller but using standard CRUD scaffolding and design pattern.
 You will also use the included Scripts\AadPickerLibrary.js to enrich your application with data from the Azure Active Directory Graph API.